laudavid/app_hec_emba/README.md

 Github Repository for the Streamlit HEC EMBA Introduction to Data Science app.

 Deploy the app locally using
-`streamlit run model.py`.
+`streamlit run main_page.py`.

 The app currently has four use cases:
-- Time Series Forecasting of S&P 500 volatility
+- Time Series Forecasting on Electrical Power Consumption
+- Sentiment Analysis on Customer reviews
 - Object detection on Fashion images
-- Sentiment Analysis on US Congressional Hearing
-- Recommendation system
+- Recommendation system for movies